najork/canvas/README.md

 provided by Ubi Displays, an open-source package that provides an API which converts the raw Kinect data into real-time events.

-Made possible using Ubi Displays software (found at https://code.google.com/p/ubidisplays)
+Made possible using Ubi Displays software (found at https://code.google.com/p/ubidisplays).

+Compatible with Windows 7 and 8.

 Abstract